railsgirlswgtn/fan-fiction-github-challenge/fan-fiction.md

 ## Back on the train...

-Hermione Grainger was very nervous.
+Hermione Granger was very nervous.
 Perhaps if the other witches and wizards found out that her parents were dentists she'd be ridiculed.
 Of course, what they didn't know, is that her parents weren't dentists at all.
-They were infact Muggle spies who were responsible for keeping the Prime Minister up to date with the goings on in the Magical world.
+They were in fact Muggle spies who were responsible for keeping the Prime Minister up to date with the goings on in the Magical world.
 Hermione had been turned into a witch by drinking a special potion with her porridge one morning when she was very young.
 She was, in fact, their opportunity to infiltrate the magical world.
-Little did the Graingers know that the greatest wizard in the land, Dumbledore was on to them.
+Little did the Grangers know that the greatest wizard in the land, Dumbledore, was on to them.
 In fact, he had been since the start.
 But as Dumbledore knew, all great plans take at least 18 years to come to fruition.

 ## Cutthroat Clive has feelings too